It’s time to hold brands, manufacturers, and the plastics industry accountable for their role in the ocean plastic crisis.

 To support this bill and help end the ocean plastic crisis, you can:

-- Use this form to contact your local representatives and urge them to support the Break Free From Plastic Pollution Act.
+- Use this form to contact your local representative and urge them to support the Break Free From Plastic Pollution Act.

 - Continue to educate yourself about plastic pollution, the industry’s war to save plastics, the impact of ocean plastic on wildlife, and ocean-friendly legislation like the Break Free From Plastic Pollution Act.
 If you haven’t seen it before, we highly recommend The Story of Stuff, which will help you understand consumerism’s dark side.